miklevin/MikeLev.in/_posts/2024-09-17-understanding-nixos.md

 ---
-title: Understanding NixOS
+title: Nix and NixOS Essentials
-permalink: /understanding-nixos/
+permalink: /nixos-essentials/
-description: Discover Nix and NixOS essentials, including transitioning from Ubuntu and Fedora, understanding the unique /nix/store/, and leveraging deterministic packaging on Mac and Windows.
-Learn how Nix Flakes simplify software management and development environments.
+description: Becomes your meta description.
 layout: post
 ---

 Switching to NixOS has been quite an adventure for me, and I wanted to create this article as a helpful guide for anyone else considering the leap.
 Coming from familiar Linux distributions like Ubuntu and Fedora, I understand how daunting NixOS can seem at first.
-Whether you're a seasoned Linux user or someone on Mac or Windows just exploring the power of the `nix` command, this guide aims to simplify the transition and highlight the incredible benefits Nix offers.
+Whether you're a seasoned Linux user or someone on Mac or Windows just exploring the power of the nix command, this guide aims to simplify the transition and highlight the incredible benefits Nix offers.
 By sharing my experiences and breaking down the essentials, I hope to make Nix and NixOS feel more approachable and less intimidating.
 Let’s dive in and discover how Nix can transform your software management and development workflows!

 # Nix and NixOS Essentials